Best in Manufacturing – November 18, 2018

 Moving up the model requires extra attention to customer experience.

-The ultimate goal of the four-stage model is exceeding customer expectations.
+The ultimate goal of the four-stage model is to exceed customer expectations.
 One way to do this is by focusing on self-service and automation.

 According to Taylor, giving customers the ability to control their own delivery is common practice among best-in-class retailers.